What is Kafka Connect—A complete guide

 Kafka Connect tasks

 Tasks are independent units of work that process specific data partitions.
-When you start a connector, it gets divided into multiple tasks.
+When you start a pre-built connector, it gets divided into multiple tasks.
 Each task is responsible for a subset of the connector's data.
 This approach allows you to process data in parallel, improving throughput.

 When a task is created, Kafka Connect assigns it a subset of the partitions for the Orders table.
 The number of partitions for the table depends on how you configure it in the MySQL database.
 If, for example, you partition the table by a date column, each task may be assigned a subset of the partitions based on the date range of the data.
 If the table is not partitioned, Kafka Connect assigns the partitions round-robin.